The Simpsons opening sequence: Season 20-present

 Homer is shown at the power plant, and in the background, Lenny Leonard is standing on a ladder changing the number of "days without an accident" on the sign from 2 to 3.
-When the end-at-shift whistle blows, Lenny falls off the ladder onto Carl Carlson who is securing the bottom of the ladder, and as in the previous opening sequences, the green uranium rod falls into Homer's clothing as he leaves.
-The scene changes to Marge at the supermarket checkout with her older twin sisters, Patty and Selma.
+When the end-of-shift whistle blows, Lenny falls off the ladder onto Carl Carlson who is securing the bottom of the ladder, and as in the previous opening sequences, the green uranium rod falls into Homer's clothing as he leaves.
+The scene cuts to Marge at the supermarket checkout with her older twin sisters, Patty and Selma.
 Among the products Marge is buying is Tomacco juice, Mr. Sparkle detergent and Krusty-O's cereal.
 Maggie is scanned, and the price doubles from US$243.26 to US$486.52, before she is put in the shopping cart.
 When Maggie pops her head out of the paper bag, Marge looks relatively calm and does not panic, unlike in the previous sequences.
 Maggie shakes her fist at Baby Gerald, who is beside her in another shopping cart, and Baby Gerald shakes his fist too.
 At band practice, Mr. Largo dismisses Lisa, who plays a solo as she leaves and then pokes her head back in the door to finish it.
 One notable difference from the previous opening sequences is Sherri and Terri, who are texting messages instead of playing their flutes.
 Another one is that Bart's classmates Martin and Wendell appear in the background.
-Also, Lisa's saxophone is now gold like during almost every episode instead of light blue, and she is occasionally depicted playing a different instrument (trumpet, harp, etc.).
+Also, Lisa's saxophone is now gold like in the actual show instead of light blue, and she is occasionally depicted playing a different instrument (trumpet, harp, etc.).

 Homer is then shown driving home and discards the stuck uranium rod out the window; it lands in Otto's lap and he eats it.
 Bart skateboards past Otto before weaving through several townspeople: a machete-swinging Sideshow Bob, Helen Lovejoy, Apu and his octuplets, Moe, Comic Book Guy, Disco Stu, the Crazy Cat Lady, the Rich Texan and Chief Wiggum, who shakes his baton at Bart as Bart crosses the road.
 Hans Moleman pokes his head out from a manhole, which slams down on him when Marge drives over it in her car.
 Marge is now driving an orange station wagon instead of a red sedan, reflecting the change in the show.
 Maggie is shown in a booster seat in the middle while Grampa sleeps next to her.
 When Marge and Maggie honk their respective horns, Grampa is startled awake and his dentures fall out.